An efficient tensor regression for high-dimensional data: An empirical example

-We next evaluate the performance of these four dimension reduction techniques on the testing set, and their $\ell_1$ and $\ell_2$ norms of forecast errors are displayed in Table \ref{tab:ECoG}.
-Specifically, the $\ell_1$ norm of forecast errors is defined as $589^{-1}\sum_{i=1}^{589}\|\vectorize(\bm{Y}_i)-\vectorize(\bm{\widehat{Y}}_i) \|_1$, where $\bm{\widehat{Y}}_i =\langle\cm{\widehat{A}}, \cm{X}_i\rangle$ is the predicted value, and similarly we can define the $\ell_2$ norm of forecast errors.
-From Table \ref{tab:ECoG}, TT decomposition outperforms Tucker decomposition significantly, while it is slightly better than CP decomposition.
-It may be due to the facts that, for high-order tensors, Tucker decomposition fails to compress the space dramatically, while TT decomposition can reduce the parameter space as significantly as CP decomposition.
-Moreover, according to our experience in the model fitting, the algorithm with CP decomposition is very unstable.
-Finally, the ES method has the worst performance, and this is under expectation since no dimension reduction is performed.
+We next evaluate the performance of these four dimension reduction techniques.
+We consider two Tucker regression methods including Riemannian Gradient descent (RGradTucker) in \cite{luo2022tensor} and projected gradient descent (PGDTucker) in \cite{Han2020}.
+For the sake of comparison, observations are split into two sets: 1500 samples for training and the remaining 589 for testing.
+We randomly shuffle the data 300 times and the boxplots of their $\ell_1$, $\ell_2$ and $\ell_{\infty}$ norms of forecast errors are displayed in Figure \ref{ECOG:fig}.
+Specifically, the $\ell_2$ norm of forecast errors is defined as $589^{-1}\sum_{i=1}^{589}\|\vectorize(\bm{Y}_i)-\vectorize(\bm{\widehat{Y}}_i) \|_2$, where $\bm{\widehat{Y}}_i =\langle\cm{\widehat{A}}, \cm{X}_i\rangle$ is the predicted value, and we can similarly define $\ell_1$ and $\ell_{\infty}$ norms of forecast errors.
+From Figure \ref{ECOG:fig}, TT decomposition outperforms Tucker decomposition significantly, while it is also better than CP decomposition.
+It may be due to the facts that, for high order tensors, Tucker decomposition fails to compress the space dramatically, while TT decomposition can reduce the parameter space as significantly as CP decomposition.
+In addition, CP decomposition exhibits a larger deviation due to its numerical instability.
+The comparison between RGradTucker and PGDTucker also shows that the Riemannian gradient descent algorithm can restrict $\cm{A}$ onto a low-dimensional space more efficiently in contrast to the projected gradient descent.